mcalilly/covid615/README.md

 * Use chart.js to chart new cases, total cases and deaths
 * Add login and pundit so that only someone with an admin account can edit data
 * Create a background job that grabs the data from Johns Hopkins via the api at misssissippicovid.com
+* Add days since first case to the dashboard page

 ## Ideas for features